 Niklas Zennström is CEO and Founding Partner at Atomico.
-He is an experienced entrepreneur, previously co-founding and managing globally successful technology companies including Skype, Kazaa, Joost and Joltid.
+He is an experienced entrepreneur, having previously co-founded and managed globally successful technology companies including Skype, Kazaa, Joost and Joltid.

-Before starting Atomico, Niklas co-founded Skype, where he held the position of CEO from its inception until September 2007.
-In 2005, Skype was sold to eBay Inc for $3.1bn, the largest European venture capital exit to date.
-Subsequent to this, Skype was bought back by a consortium that included Niklas, and was sold to Microsoft for $8.5 billion cash in 2011.
+Prior to starting Atomico, Niklas co-founded Skype, which became the first truly global category winning online company to be founded outside the US.
+He was CEO at Skype from its inception until September 2007.
+In 2005, Skype was sold to eBay Inc for $3.1bn.
+It was then bought back by a consortium that included Niklas, and was sold to Microsoft for $8.5 billion cash in 2011.

-In 2006, Niklas was recognised by Time Magazine as one of its 100 Most Influential People, and he has received numerous awards for entrepreneurship including being voted Entrepreneur of the Year in the European Business Leaders Awards (2006), the KTH Great Prize from the Royal Institute of Technology in Sweden (2009), the Oxford Internet Institute's Lifetime Achievement Award (2011), H.M.
-The King’s Medal (2013), and the Gold Medal from the Royal Swedish Academy of Engineering Sciences (2013).
+In 2006, Niklas was recognised by Time Magazine as one of its 100 Most Influential People, and he has received numerous awards for entrepreneurship including the KTH Great Prize from the Royal Institute of Technology in Sweden (2009), the Oxford Internet Institute's Lifetime Achievement Award (2011), H.M.
+The King’s Medal (2013), the Gold Medal from the Royal Swedish Academy of Engineering Sciences (2013), and was voted Entrepreneur of the Year in the European Business Leaders Awards (2006).

-In 2007, he co-founded Zennström Philanthropies, where he is actively involved in combating climate change, improving the state of the Baltic Sea and encouraging social entrepreneurship.
+In 2007, he co-founded Zennström Philanthropies, from which he actively invests in sustainability projects to solve important issues such as climate change, improving the state of the Baltic Sea and encouraging entrepreneurs to build companies that improve the environment.
 Niklas is also a keen yachtsman, and has won three Mini Maxi World Championships and one TP52 World Championship with his yacht racing team Rán.

 Niklas holds dual degrees in Business and MSc Engineering Physics/Computer Science from Uppsala University in Sweden, and he spent his final year at the University of Michigan.